 Best romantic classical music inspired by love

-Price: Adoration
+1. Fanny Price: Adoration

-Given the prejudice that she encountered throughout her career, on account of both her race and her gender, one can assume that the American composer Florence Price was made of tough, gritty stuff.
-Despite this, her music regularly displays an abundance of joie-de-vivre, charm and warmth.
 Written in 1951, two years before her death, her Adoration implies a loving fondness built up through the years rather than the full fire of youthful passion.
 Though Price wrote the four-minute work for solo stringed instrument and piano, there are lovely arrangements for string ensemble and for organ.

 We named Florence Price one of the best female composers ever and one of the greatest black composers of all time.

-Wagner: ‘Träume’ from Wesendonck Lieder
+2. Richard Wagner: ‘Träume’ from Wesendonck Lieder

-In 1849 Wagner and his wife Minna fled Germany to stay with his patron Otto Wesendonck and his wife Mathilde.
+In 1849 Richard Wagner and his wife Minna fled Germany to stay with his patron Otto Wesendonck and his wife Mathilde.
 Although he later denied it, Wagner and Mathilde appear to have fallen deeply in love, causing a 10-year separation between Wagner and his wife.

 Wesendonck Lieder, songs written to the words of five poems by Mathilde are some of his most beautiful compositions, and he himself said ‘I have done nothing better than these songs.’
 My favourite of these songs is 'Träume', because it floors me every time.
+Here's the great Jessye Norman drawing out all its emotion and intimacy.

-Elgar: Salut d’amour
+3. Edward Elgar: Salut d’amour

 Musical expressions of love don’t have to be long, grandiloquent affairs.
 Elgar’s Salut d’amour does the trick in just two-and-a-half minutes.
-We know from various cryptic messages left on his manuscripts that Elgar could be a soppy old soul, and this touchingly simple work for violin and piano was given by the composer to Alice, his wife to be, as an engagement present in September 1888 – ‘Carice’, the dedicatee at the top of the score, is a conflation of her two first names, Caroline and Alice.
-Romantic classical music at its soppiest.
+We know from various cryptic messages left on his manuscripts that Elgar could be a soppy old soul, and this touchingly simple work for violin and piano was given by the composer to Alice, his wife to be, as an engagement present in September 1888.

-Tchaikovsky: Romeo and Juliet
+4. Pyotr Ilyich Tchaikovsky: Romeo and Juliet

-The most famous love story of all has inspired many a composer, from Berlioz and Gounod to Prokofiev and, in the guise of West Side Story, Bernstein.
-Sure the most lushly romantic take on the Bard, however, has to be Tchaikovsky’s fantasy-overture of 1886.
-Though the work’s 20-or-so minutes include flashing swords and, of course, a mournful finale, by far its best known moment is the gloriously sweeping love theme at its heart, a staple of film scores and TV adverts over the years.
+Sure the most lushly romantic take on Shakespeare's great romance, however, has to be Tchaikovsky’s fantasy-overture of 1886.
+Though the work’s 20-or-so minutes include flashing swords and, of course, a mournful finale, by far the best known moment of Tchaikovsky's Romeo and Juliet is the gloriously sweeping love theme at its heart, a staple of film scores and TV adverts over the years.

 - Six of the best: musical settings of Shakespeare's Romeo and Juliet